Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/02-use-state-object/Readme.md

 npm install
 ```

-- Let's go store in the state an object that has the name
+- Let's store in the state an object that has the name
   and last name of a given user.
 We can write something like:

 _./src/demo.tsx_